camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 BPMN 2.0 makes a distinction between an embedded subprocess and a call activity.
 From a conceptual point of view, both will call a subprocess when process execution arrives at the activity.

 The difference is that the call activity references a process that is external to the process definition, whereas the subprocess is embedded within the original process definition.
 The main use case for the call activity is to have a reusable process definition that can be called from multiple other process definitions.
+Although not yet part of the BPMN specification, it is also possible to call a CMMN case definition.

 When process execution arrives at the call activity, a new process instance is created, which is used to execute the subprocess, potentially creating parallel child executions as within a regular process.
 The main process instance waits until the subprocess is completely ended, and continues the original process afterwards.